Great bison belt: Role of the bison

-The bison is the largest land animal in North America.
+The bison is the largest extant land animal in North America.
 It can weigh up to a ton, and once inhabited the entire length of the great bison belt.
 English colonists saw bison for the first time by the Potomac River.

 At their peak, between thirty and forty million bison roamed the bison belt.
 Bison are excellent thermo-regulators, and successfully endured the harshest environmental conditions.
 The protein to carbohydrate ratio in the short grass provided an ideal diet for large numbers of bison.
 Humans had largely destroyed the megafauna of North America, eliminating the resource competition of bison.
 The droppings and grazing of the bison supported healthy grass maintenance, and prevented the intrusion of taller grasses.
+Additionally, fires which broke out in the grasslands would cause bison populations to rise.
+This is due to the regrowth of a recently burned area being rich in nutrients.
 The bison belt supported numerous species and complex ecosystems.
 For instance, the bison were so plentiful that by the early 19th century, it is estimated that about 1.5 million wolves lived on the bison belt, feeding largely on the bison.

 Human changes

+For thousands of years, humans have altered the landscape and ecosystems of the great bison belt.
+They removed trees, introduced new plants, hunted animals, planted crops, and initiated controlled burns.